 As soon as the pasta is “al dente” – and by that we mean just done, but without a hard core – remove it from the pot with tongs and add it to the zucchini in the pan, dripping wet.
 Do not drain the pasta!
 The cooking liquid is crucial for the texture of your dish.

-Add the grated cheese and mix everything together well.
+Add the grated cheese and then carefully mix everything together.
 Keep stirring until the cheese has melted and a creamy sauce has formed.
-If that’s not enough sauce, you can add a few more spoonfuls of cooking liquid from the pot until you get the perfect texture, juicy but not soupy.
+You can add a few spoonfuls of cooking water from the pot until you have achieved the perfect texture.

 Serve the pasta alla Nerano hot on deep plates.
-This is best done with tongs to pick the perfect mixture for each plate out of the pan.
+This is best done with tongs to pick the perfect mixture for each plate.
 Garnish with fresh mint and basil leaves and some more freshly grated cheese.

 Enjoy.